timeplus-io/metabase-proton-driver/README.md

 ## Add database

 1. Once you've started up Metabase, open http://localhost:3000 , go to "Admin settings" (top-right), then "Databases" tab and add a database and select "Timieplus Proton".
 2. You'll need to provide the Host/Port.
-Default localhost and 3218 just work.
+Default localhost and 8123 just work.

 ## Run Query
 Please note, by default Proton's query behavior is streaming SQL, looking for new data in the future and never ends.
-This can be considered as hang for Metabase.
-So please use `select .. from ..
+This can be considered as hang for JDBC client.
+You have 2 options:
+1. Use the 8123 port.
+In this mode, all SQL are ran in batch mode.
+So `select .. from car_live_data` will read all existing data.
+2. Use 3218 port.
+In this mode, by default all SQL are ran in streaming mode.
+Please use `select .. from ..
 LIMIT 100` to stop the query at 100 events.
-Or use a historical query, such as `select .. from table(car_live_data)..`
+Or use the `table` function to query historical data, such as `select .. from table(car_live_data)..`

 ### Build from source
 The build process is largely based on https://github.com/databendcloud/metabase-databend-driver.
 (IMHO, Leiningen provides much better compiling error message than the built-in `clojure -X:build:drivers:build/driver`)